Overview

 Lambert T. Orkis, Professor, Department of Keyboard Studies, Boyer College of Music and Dance; MM, Temple University.

-Elizabeth C. Parker, Associate Professor, Department of Music Education and Music Therapy, Boyer College of Music and Dance; PhD, University of Nebraska-Lincoln.
+Elizabeth C. Parker, Professor, Department of Music Education and Music Therapy, Boyer College of Music and Dance; PhD, University of Nebraska-Lincoln.

 David Pasbrig, Associate Professor of Instruction, Department of Music Studies, Boyer College of Music and Dance; DMA, Temple University.